Mal Benning: Shrewsbury Town

 On 3 August 2023, Benning joined League One side Shrewsbury Town on a one-year deal.
 He was voted as Shrewsbury's Player of the Month for January 2024.
 He was initially in and out of the first XI under Matthew Taylor before establishing himself as a regular starter under new manager Paul Hurst.
 He was named as the club's Player of the Month for January 2024 and impressed Hurst with his link-up play with midfielder Jordan Shipley.
 He again won the award for February and ended the 2023–24 season with 46 appearances to his name.
 He signed a new two-year deal in May 2024 after settling in well following a slow start at the New Meadow.

 He scored his first goal in over a year in unusual circumstances when his 60-yard free-kick bounced over Blackpool goalkeeper Harry Tyrer on 4 December 2024.
-He reached his 400th career league in the 2024–25 season.
+He reached his 400th career league appearance in the 2024–25 season.
 The campaign ended in relegation, however, as the club cycled between three managers – Paul Hurst, Gareth Ainsworth and Michael Appleton.
+He reached his 500th career appearance in professional football in February 2026.
+He had been frozen out of the first-team under Appleton, before returning under new manager Gavin Cowan, who described the achievement as "Incredible.
+It reflects the gentleman that he is, the professional that he is, and the player that he is".
+It was confirmed on 24 April, that Benning would depart the club upon the expiry of his contract at the end of the season.

+AFC Telford United

+On 4 September 2026, Benning joined National League North club AFC Telford United.
+He was named on the National League North Team of the Week for the weekend of 12 September for his performance against Harborough Town.